Combination Resume Template for Skills and Work Experience

 Keep the balance clean and believable

-The page should not feel like two competing resumes stacked together.
-The skills section should guide the reading, and the work history should support it.
-If one side dominates too much, the format becomes less effective.
+The page should not feel like two separate resumes stacked together.
+Let the skills section guide the reader, with the work history supporting it.
+If one section overshadows the other, the format loses its effectiveness.

 See Good direction

-A strong combination resume feels selective, role-focused, and readable - not like a long chronological CV with a random skills block added at the top.
+A strong combination resume feels selective, role-focused, and easy to read - not like a long chronological CV with an unrelated skills block added at the top.

 Keywords Recruiters Often Expect on This Type of Resume